lheywang/pySDS/documentation/Documentation.md

-# PySDS
+# PySDG
-PySDS is a Python package to exploit functionnalities of the Siglent SDS Oscilloscopes.
+PySDG is a Python package to exploit functionnalities of the Siglent SDS Oscilloscopes.

 ## Installation :
 You can simply do :